 Being told to stop all the things leaves a vacuum.
 It leaves you sitting there eyes darting to and fro wondering how you could sit there being so useless.

 Seeing as how these few simple words are in the Bible, they must have a purpose besides making us sit on our hands and stare at a rock garden or some other such thing.

 What ‘Cease Striving’ Does NOT Mean

-It does not mean to do be lazy and not work.
+It does not mean that you should be lazy and do no work.